Artist: Cameron Robbins

 MILLKULTURE is located at Yarra Ranges Regional Museum.
 It sits in the breezeways between the original 1889 museum building and recent extensions.

 Free entry to the museum.
-Open 10am - 4pm daily.
+See the museum's opening hours here to plan your visit.
 Closed public holidays.

 Yarra Ranges Council was granted $90,000 for MILLKULTURE through the Victorian State Government’s Victorian Public Sculpture Fund